cwi-dis/igor/doc/capabilities.md

 A capability is stored in an `au:capability` element.

 * `comment` textual description, to keep us sane during development.
+* `cid` unique ID of this capability.
+* `child` one entry for each child (delegated) capability of this capability.
+* `parent` parent of this capability.
+* `delegate` boolean, if `true` this capability can be delegated.
-* `xpath` an xpath referencing a single element (or a nonexisting element with a single expsiting parent element) to which this capability refers.
+* `obj` an xpath referencing a single element (or a nonexisting element with a single existing parent element) to which this capability refers.
+Rights on that object and its descendants are governed by a number of other fields:
-* `get` Together with `xpath` defines on which elements this capability grants `GET` rights:
+	* `get` Together with `obj` defines on which elements this capability grants `GET` rights:
 		* empty (or non-existent): none.
 		* `self` the element itself only.
 		* `descendant-or-self` the whole subtree rooted at the element (the element itself, its children, its grandchildren, etc).
 		* `descendant` the whole subtree rooted at the element except the element itself.
 		* `child` direct children of the element.
 		* More values may be added later.
-* `put` Together with `xpath` defines on which elements this capability grants `PUT` rights.
+	* `put` Together with `obj` defines on which elements this capability grants `PUT` rights.
 Values as for `get`.
-* `post` Together with `xpath` defines on which elements this capability grants `POST` rights.
+	* `post` Together with `obj` defines on which elements this capability grants `POST` rights.
 Values as for `get`.
-* `delete` Together with `xpath` defines on which elements this capability grants `DELETE` rights.
+	* `delete` Together with `obj` defines on which elements this capability grants `DELETE` rights.
 Values as for `get`.

 Capabilities that have an external representation may have a few extra fields:

 * `iss` Issuer of this capability.
 Usually the URL of `/issuer` on this igor.
 * `aud` Audience of this capability.
 Required for capabilities that Igor will encode as a JWT in an outgoing `Authentication: Bearer` header.
 * `sub` Subject of this capability.
 Required for capabilities that Igor receives as JWT in an incoming `Authentication: Bearer` header.
 * For outgoing capabilities there may be other fields that are meaningful to the _audience_ of the capability.
-For example, a capability for a _Iotsa_ device will contain a `right` field.

 External capabilities are protected using a symmetric key that is shared between Issuer and Audience (for outgoing capabilities) or Issuer and Subject (for incoming keys).
 This key is used to sign the JWT.

-## Open issues

-* How do we store multiple capabilities?
-	* As a list of capabilitities?
-With its own `<au:capabilitList>` tag or simply collected by enumerating all capabilities?
-	* By allowing recursive `<au:capability>`?
-* Can we have a reference to a capability (in stead of requiring copying) in the database?
-	* By Xpath?
-	* An `<name>` field?
-	* Or `xml:id` or something like that?
-* The symmetric protection is still tied too much with Igor also being the issuer.
-Needs to be fixed.
-* Delegation and revocation will need to be handled.
-* There seems to be no reason to give internal capabilities an identity, but that may change for external capabilities (especially in the light of revocation).

-* The internal representation sketched above follows Igor schema philosophy.
-We may switch to the schema of the original paper, and we may do so only externally.

 ## Database schema additions

+### /internal/accessControl

+Not really part of the database, but this is the entry point to manage (list, delegate, revoke) capabilities.

 ### /data/au:access